research-fosdem/research-fosdem.github.io/index.md

 When submitting your talk in Pentabarf, make sure to select the ‘Open Research Technologies Devroom’ as the ‘Track’.
 If you already have a Pentabarf account from a previous FOSDEM event, please reuse it.
 Create an account if, and only if, you don’t have one from a previous year.

-If you have any issues with Pentabarf, do not despair: contact us at `research-devroom[at]lists.fosdem.org`
+If you have any issues with Pentabarf, do not despair: contact us at `science-devroom-manager [at] fosdem.org`

 # The Open Research Technologies devroom